MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 - ***Tensor Completion with Spatiotemporal Data: Impacts of Smart Vending Machines in Different Urban Settings*** (with Wanning Chen, Yong Tan, Xusen Cheng)
   - This study uses low-rank tensor completion with truncated nuclear norm methods on extensive data to understand the impact of smart vending machines on urban consumers.

-- ***Frenemies in the Retail Market: A Partnership Between a Physical Retailer and an E-tailer for Consumer Returns*** (with Lin Hao, Shi Chen, Yong Tan) [Preparing for journal submission]
+- ***Frenemies in the Retail Market: A Partnership Between a Physical Retailer and an E-tailer for Consumer Returns*** (with Lin Hao, Shi Chen, Yong Tan)
   -  Retailer-e-tailer partnerships can reduce competition when return handling and offline shopping costs hit specific thresholds.
 This reduced competition might lower consumer surplus, disadvantaging consumers.
   - [Online Appendix](/assets/appendices/RPPR/ZhangHaoTan-2023-appendix.pdf)